 National origin means where you are from or perceived to be from.
 This includes ancestry, ethnicity, birthplace, culture, and language.
 Regardless of citizenship status, no one can be denied their fair housing rights because they or their family members are from another country, they speak a different language, or have customs or accents that associate them with another national origin.
 Refugees, immigrants, and those currently obtaining citizenship are all protected by fair housing laws.
-Some examples include:

 Refusing to allow someone to communicate with an interpreter or refusing to rent to a person who needs an interpreter.

 Tell a person they are not allowed to cook cultural foods because the smell.

 Lying about housing availability after hearing a person’s accent.

 Targeted harassment such as:

 Making offensive or derogatory statements about a persons culture.

 Threatening to report families to the police or immigration authorities.

 Vandalizing a family’s home with ethnic threats and slurs.